mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 category: Protocol-Oriented Programming
 ---

 There are a lot of third-party libraries which provide Dependency Injection for Swift apps.
-In my opinion, Swift has a powerful type system which gives us the ability to create type-safe Dependency Injection techniques easily.
-Today we will talk about creating Dependency Injection in Swift with the power of protocols.
+In my opinion, Swift has a powerful type system which gives us the ability to make type-safe Dependency Injection easily.
+Today we will talk about using Dependency Injection in Swift with the power of protocols.

 {% include friends.html %}